AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 * they still have access to their console (+ link to v8 console doc)
 * they keep their existing data (example: will be able to use their existing delivery templates to create deliveries) -->

+## The client console

+If you need to use a Campaign v8 feature that is not available in the web UI, you can use the client console.  are accessible via the client console.
+For more information on how to use Campaign v8, refer to the [documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-validating-the-delivery.html?lang=en#validation-process-with-typologies).

+The data is shared between the console and the web UI.
+For example,  You will have access to the client console to perform advanced use cases.

 ## Limitations